MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Viewing-the-Definition-of-a-Function-or-Object-by-Using-Go-To-Definition.md

  If the system function is called on any other object type variable, then the object is opened in the corresponding designer.
 For any other system function that is not called on an object variable, nothing occurs.

 ###  <a name="BKMK_VariableFromTheCALEditor"></a> Object Variable from the C/AL Editor
- From the C/AL Editor, right\-click a variable that is one of the following object types, and then choose **Go To Definition**:
+ From the C/AL Editor, right-click a variable that is one of the following object types, and then choose **Go To Definition**:

 -   Record